schnow265/Sketchbook/CODE_OF_CONDUCT.md

 * Focusing on what is best not just for us as individuals, but for the overall community
 * Not Harassing the devs over **any** form on Communication
+* Usingf propper Naming for your GitHub issues, and paste sites for crash logs

 Examples of unacceptable behavior include: